 |Risk Category||Vult (mph)|

 Wind exposure category is site dependent and must be determined by the Engineer of Record based upon site conditions.

 - All locations within or administered by the City of Portland are classified as Seismic Design Category D in accordance with the procedures of the OSSC.

-- Seismic design parameters for specific sites may be determined based upon zip-code or latitude and longitude using the web tool developed by the United States Geologic Survey available at http://earthquake.usgs.gov/designmaps/us/application.php.
+- Seismic design parameters for specific sites may be determined based upon zip-code or latitude and longitude using the web tool developed by the Applied Technology Council at https://hazards.atcouncil.org or OSHPD at https://seismicmaps.org.

 - City of Portland Title 24.85 governs mandatory seismic upgrades for existing buildings.
 A seismic upgrade may be required for existing buildings undergoing a change of use or occupancy, addition, renovation, alteration, or URM building re-roof.
 Please refer to City of Portland Title 24.85 for additional information.

 Chapter 24.85, section 24.85.065 (B) of the Portland City code requires certain cost triggers be adjusted annually by the construction cost index.
 The following are the updated cost triggers.